btecu/ember-cli-bootstrap-datetimepicker/README.md

 Default: `{ horizontal: 'auto', vertical: 'auto' }`

-Accepts: `object` with all or one of the parameters above (horizontal: 'auto', 'left', 'right'; vertical: 'auto', 'top', 'bottom')
+Accepts: `object` with one or all of the parameters above (horizontal: 'auto', 'left', 'right' / vertical: 'auto', 'top', 'bottom')

 ```handlebars
 {{bs-datetimepicker date=myDate widgetPositioning=widgetPositioning}}